apertium/apertium-on-github/README.md

 Each repository will have the following [permission levels][3]:

 - `owner`: (**same for all repositories**) PMC members (same as the organization `owners`).
 Can do anything.
 - `admin`: (**repository-specific**) Organization `members` that serve as 'package maintainers'.
-The PMC can designate a `member` of the organization as an `admin` with a majority vote.
-Of particular relevance to Apertium are the following permissions they have in addition to `write` permissions:
+A PMC member can designate a `member` of the organization as an `admin`.
+Of particular relevance to Apertium are the following
+  permissions they have in addition to `write` permissions:
   - manage repository settings
   - delete the repository
   - add/delete outside collaborators (people with `write` access who are not Apertium `members`)